pammacdotnet/TypstPaper/paper.typ

 ) <fig:flowchart>

 As already shown, #CeTZ serves as a basis for many vector graphics packages.
-If you the user is familiar with Graphviz and DOT diagrams @Gansner09, the #Diagraph package enables the inclusion of such diagrams directly inside any document by using Wasm to render them without the need for an external program.
+If the user is familiar with Graphviz and DOT diagrams @Gansner09, the #Diagraph package enables the inclusion of such diagrams directly inside any document by using Wasm to render them without the need for an external program.
 #import "@preview/diagraph:0.3.6": render
 #figure(
   kind: image,